openPMD/openPMD-viewer/RELEASING.md

 ## Creating a release on Github

-- Make sure that the version number in `setup.py` corresponds to the new release, and that the corresponding changes have been documented in `CHANGELOG.md`.
+- Make sure that the version number in `setup.py` and `opmd_viewer/__init__.py` correspond to the new release, and that the corresponding changes have been documented in `CHANGELOG.md`.

 - If everything works fine, then merge the `dev` version into `master`